 Artkive products and gift cards make fantastic gifts!
 You don’t have to part with your child’s artwork and can give it to all the grandparents!
 As a children’s photographer, I think this concept is amazing, and the gift pairs perfectly with a framed print of your little one!

 Other similar artwork keepsake companies include:

 Keepy – Digital storage and printing services for both artwork and photos.

-Kid Treasures – Keepsake books featuring photos, artwork, writing samples, awards, medals, and trophies.
-Kid Treasures is an excellent way for your creative writer to publish their very first book!
+Art To Remember – Keepsake products featuring photos, artwork, writing samples, awards, medals, and trophies.
+Art to Remember is an excellent way for your little artist to save their artwork!

 Plum Print – Like the others, fill a box with artwork and other memorabilia to turn it into custom prints or art books.
 Their website offers a few creative ideas, such as turning your collection of Christmas cards into a memory book or making a recipe book from your family’s written recipe cards.

 As parents, we’re proud of every piece of artwork.
 But we can probably all agree some creations are better than others (yep, I said it 😬).
 So, set aside some of their better pieces, attach them to a frame mat, and display them as eye-catching wall art or standing frames.
 I like to save some seasonal and holiday artwork and display my favorites during that time of year.
 It’s always special to unbox those little treasures each year when I pull out the Halloween, Christmas, or Valentine’s Day décor.